rozenborg/records/README.md

 - Upload lists of participants by ID or email.
 - Mark employees as registered and/or participated.
 - View and edit participation history.

+## Data Safety & Version Control

+### Schema Validation
+- The app automatically validates CSV schemas against expected structure
+- Missing columns are automatically added with default values
+- Warning messages inform users about any automatic schema fixes

+### Automatic Backups
+- Backups are automatically created before applying migrations
+- Use the "Data Management" sidebar to create manual backups
+- Restore from previous backups if needed

+### Schema Migrations
+- The app tracks schema versions to ensure compatibility
+- When updating to a new version, necessary data migrations are applied automatically
+- Current schema version is displayed in the sidebar

 ## Data Storage